b-rbmp/NexxGate/README.md

     - Results: 0/50 = 0% (No false positives were detected)

 4. Energy Savings Mode:
-    Due to unavaiability of the INA219 sensor, the energy consumption was not measured, but the energy savings mode was successfully implemented and tested.
+    Due to unavailability of the INA219 sensor, the energy consumption was not measured, but the energy savings mode was successfully implemented and tested.
 The estimates for the energy savings were calculated based on the ESP32's power consumption in light sleep mode and the RC522 RFID Module power consumption under normal operation and idle operation:
     - ESP32:
         - ESP32 Active Mode Rx and listening: 80mA
         - ESP32 Light Sleep Mode: 0.8mA